-This Creamy Brussels Sprouts au Gratin recipe requires just 8 ingredients (plus a few pantry staples) and 15 minutes of hands-on preparation!
-Featuring roasted brussels sprouts and pearl onions smothered in a decadent, creamy gruyere cheese sauce and sprinkled with a buttery, crunchy topping!
+Ultra-creamy and cheesy – this Brussels Sprouts au Gratin requires just 8 ingredients (plus a few pantry staples) and 15 minutes of hands-on preparation!
+Featuring roasted brussels sprouts and pearl onions smothered in a decadent, creamy gruyere cheese sauce, and topped with a buttery, crunchy topping!
 These restaurant-worthy gratin brussel sprouts are the perfect delicious and easy side dish for any occasion.
 One bite and these cheesy sprouts will become a family favorite!

 Update: This post was originally published in November 2014.
-I’ve made updates to the post below to include new photos and more information about brussels sprout gratin.
+I made updates to the post below to include new photos and more information about brussels sprout gratin.
 Plus, there’s now comprehensive step-by-step photos, plus a recipe video showing you JUST how easy this gratin recipe is to prepare!

 Hi friends!
 Are you ready for the creamiest, dreamiest, most swoon-worthy side?

 Today’s recipe just so happens to be my all time favorite vegetable side dish, especially for the holidays!
 And, after you give it a taste, I’m confident you and your family will love it too!

 This recipe for au gratin brussels features a combination of roasted tender-crisp brussels sprouts and sweet pearl onions smothered with a creamy, rich cheese sauce.
 Sprinkled with a crunchy, buttery topping and baked until golden brown and bubbly around the edges, this vegetable side dish is so delicious even the brussels sprouts haters will ask for seconds (or thirds)!